jfowler-maxar/s2_change/README.md

     Improvements:
-        Currently not using DEM, add terrain shadow calculation further downstream Came across a tile that covers 6 1x1's... need to add clause to calculate all 1x1's that intersect
+        Currently not using DEM, add terrain shadow calculation further downstream Came across a tile that covers 6 1x1's... so annoying

 4. stack_vrt.py
     Takes MSIL2A directory and stacks bands 2,3,4,8,11,12 to 1,2,3,4,5,6